-Finding out what company or entity owns (holds) or backs (guarantees) your mortgage loan isn't always easy.
-Your loan might have been sold, perhaps several times, since you took it out with the original lender.
+Your mortgage loan might have been sold, perhaps several times, since you took it out with the original lender.
 And the company that services the loan might not own the underlying debt.
+So, the company you send your mortgage payments to might not necessarily be the loan owner.

 Sometime later, the lender might sell the mortgage debt to another entity, which then becomes the new loan owner (holder).
 Loans are frequently bought and sold in the mortgage industry.

 The sale of your mortgage loan to a new owner doesn't affect the terms or conditions of the original contract.
 The holder has the right to enforce the loan agreement, which consists of a promissory note, and a mortgage or deed of trust.
-The note holder is the only party with the legal right to collect the debt—and foreclose on the property—if you don't make payments.
+The note holder is the only party with the legal right to collect the debt and foreclose on the property if you don't make payments.

 A mortgage "investor" purchases home loans that lenders originate.
 Fannie Mae and Freddie Mac, for example, are investors that buy loans from lenders on the secondary market.